• Skip to primary navigation

 • Coconut flour - when combined with the almond flour coconut flour helps give these cookie bars the perfect texture.
 Do not try to substitute this with any other flours.

-• Cashew butter - cashew butter helps make these bars even more soft and gooey.
+• Cashew butter - helps make these bars even more soft and gooey.
 If you can't find cashew butter you could use almond butter or peanut butter to give them a different flavour.
 Just be sure whatever type of nut butter you use is smooth and unsweetened.

 • Egg - An egg is used to help bind these bars together and give them a little more moisture.
-I have not tried making these pumpkin bars egg free or with any egg replacements and am not sure if it would out if you tried.
+I have not tried making these pumpkin bars egg free or with any egg replacements and am not sure if it would work out if you tried.

-Step one:
+Step 1

-First, preheat your oven to 350 degrees Fahrenheit and line an 8" x 8" baking dish with parchment paper.
+Preheat your oven to 350 degrees Fahrenheit and line an 8" x 8" baking dish with parchment paper.
+While the oven is heating add all the ingredients, except for the chocolate chips, to the bowl of your standing mixer.

-Step three:
+Step 2

-Step four:
+Step 3

 Next stir in the chocolate chips by hand.

-Step five:
+Step 4

-Then transfer the dough to the baking pan and spread it out into an even layer.
+Transfer the dough to the baking pan and spread it out into an even layer.
 The dough is sticky so wetting your spoon will help make it easier to spread.
 Bake the bars for 31-33 minutes, until the top is golden brown and a toothpick inserted inside comes out clean.

-Step six:
+Step 5

-Lastly, let the bars cool, then cut them into pieces and enjoy!
+Let the bars cool, then cut them into pieces and enjoy!

-Chef's tips:
+Top tips:

 • The dough is very sticky so I recommend wetting a spoon or knife to help you spread the batter in the pan.